poniponiponiponiponiponiponiponiponi/poniponiponiponiponiponiponiponiponi.github.io/_posts/2023-04-02-Scripting-GDB.markdown

 pwndbg>
 ```
 One of the simplest and most useful tricks in GDB is to put a breakpoint
-somewhere and define some commands that are executed when we hit the breakpoint
+somewhere and define some commands that are executed when we hit the breakpoint,
-but ending the block of commands with a `continue` so we can observe how a
+but at the end of the block of commands we put a `continue` so we can observe how a
 value changes over time.
 For example we can see in the `main+83` instruction
 our newely calculated value being saved in an array.
 ```assembly